NightShade256/Ferrous/README.md

 By default though,

 1. Shift instructions place value of Vy into Vx and then shift.
-2. Load/Store instructions increment `I`.
+2. Load and Store instructions increment `I` register.
+3. Jump instruction `BNNN` will not factor in the 2nd nibble for selecting the register to add to `NNN`.

 ## Note

-The Rust logo is used as a window icon, and hence distributed with this repository.
-The unmodified logo is used as per the terms found [here](https://github.com/rust-lang/rust-artwork).

-This project is not affiliated to, or endorsed by the Rust project.
+The Rust logo is used in this project as the window icon.
+It is used unmodified under the terms listed [here](https://github.com/rust-lang/rust-artwork).
+This project is not affiliated to, nor endorsed by the Rust project.

 ## License